 If you answered "yes" to the above questions, then consider pursuing credit for your credential.

-Charter Oak students may request a credit review of a professional license or or credential they earned within the past five years.
+Charter Oak students may request a credit review of a professional license, certification, or credential they earned within the past five years.

 - Monitor your Charter Oak email.